spacexfy/spacexfy/README.md

 # 🌍 Jurisdictional Restrictions

-SPACEXFY states that its services are not available to citizens or residents of certain jurisdictions.
+SPACEXFY.ai states that its services are not available to citizens or residents of certain jurisdictions.

 Restricted jurisdictions listed by the company include: